giuliovv/tfest/README.md

 # Tfest
 Transfer function estimation with frequency response.
 Only works for SISO systems for now.
-Python equivalent of MATLAB tfest
+Python equivalent of MATLAB tfest (but the algorithm is not exactly the same)

 ### Installation:
 ```shell